This post was originally published in 2018 and has been updated for stats and relevancy.

-Talent acquisition should be viewed of as more than an investment — it’s a revenue generator.
-People are your number one asset, and without them, your business simply wouldn’t exist.
+Talent acquisition should be viewed as more than an investment — it’s a revenue generator.
+People are your No. 1 asset, and without them, your business simply wouldn’t exist.

-Its investment in talent acquisition certainly pays off!
-Google (or rather its parent company Alphabet Inc.) has a market cap of more than $803bn (£607bn) and is well on its way to having a trillion dollar market cap, which isn’t surprising when you consider that its revenue surpassed the £110bn mark last year.
+Its investment in talent acquisition certainly paid off!
+Google (or rather its parent company Alphabet Inc.) has a market cap of more than $1.7T (£1.2T) — having exceeded the trillion-dollar market cap over the last few years.
+It isn’t surprising when you consider that its revenue surpassed the £130bn (£95bn) mark last year.

-The tech giant also frequently tops best place to work polls and currently has the number one spot on Glassdoor's 2018 Best Places to Work list as voted for by employees.
+The tech giant also frequently leads best place to work polls and currently tops the CareerBliss 50 Happiest Companies for 2020 and is fourth on Glassdoor's 2021 Best Places to Work list as voted for by employees.

 And it's not just Google that reaps the rewards of investing in talent acquisition.
-Companies with high-maturity talent acquisition functions exhibit 18 percent higher revenue and 30 percent greater profitability compared to firms with low-maturity talent acquisition performance, according to Deloitte’s Bersin.
+Companies with high-maturity talent acquisition functions exhibit 18% higher revenue and 30% greater profitability compared to firms with low-maturity talent acquisition performance, according to Deloitte’s Bersin.

 Talent acquisition, however, is about much more than finding the right person for the job.
 It touches all aspects of a business and is about looking to the future and strategically planning ahead so that you have the right employees to meet your goals and hit your targets.

-If you want talent that makes your business better, investing smartly in talent acquisition is vital.
+If you want talent that makes your business better, investing in talent acquisition in a smart way is vital.

-And let’s not forget about the global skills shortage which only highlights the importance of talent acquisition.
-Human capital is high on the agenda of a lot of employers, it remains the number one priority for more than 80 percent of global executives.
-However, an alarming number of CEOs in Europe and North America are "extremely concerned" about their ability to fill key tech, sales and engineering roles — as a result of the global skills shortage.
-The market is very much candidate-driven and the ageing population and declining birth rate, means it’s going to continue to be more so over the coming years.
+And let’s not forget about the global skills shortage, which only highlights the importance of talent acquisition.
+An alarming number of CEOs in Europe and North America are "extremely concerned" about their ability to fill key tech, sales and engineering roles — as a result of the global skills shortage.
+The market is very much candidate-driven and the aging population and declining birth rate mean it’s going to continue to be over the coming years.
 Employers have to work a lot harder to find and attract talent.
 This is where partnerships come in.

 Talent acquisition partnerships benefit all businesses, even those that already have in-house functions because they provide in-house teams with the bandwidth to successfully execute their strategies.
-External partners also help internal teams secure executive buy-in because they can share data and real life success stories that internal teams may not have.
+It's clear human capital and their well-being has become high on the agenda for many employers since the COVID-19 pandemic.
+Well-being is a top-ranked trend and mentioned as important or very important for more than 80% of survey respondents in Deloitte's 2020 Human Capital Trends study.
+The policies around workplace safety, remote positions and mental health have all prioritized human capital and their happiness permanently in order to retain top performers as the skills shortage continues.
+To help with this, external partners also facilitate internal teams securing executive buy-in for well-being initiatives because they can share data and real-life success stories that internal teams may not have.
 The whole point of a partnership is to work together and pool resources and skills to get the best possible outcome.

 Don’t let your business fall behind.
 Act now to ensure you have a strong workforce, both now and in the future.